-Is there some law, somewhere, that dictates that business presentationsmust constitute a painful business ritual?
+Is there some law, somewhere, that dictates that business presentations must be bad?

-Given the number of long, dull, pedantic, repetitious, confusing – bad – presentations I see both inside and outside of the business school, I suspect there must be some common law tradition that speaks to the topic.
+Given the number of long, dull, pedantic, repetitious, boring, confusing – bad – presentations I see both inside and outside of the business school, I suspect there must be some common law tradition that speaks to the topic.

 They must be the norm.
 They must be bad, because that’s just the way it is.